 CFSC follows a theory of three levels through which the culture of peacebuilding is enacted:

-- inner peace – attitudes, beliefs, habits conducive to peace;
+- inner peace – attitudes, beliefs, and habits conducive to peace;

 - interpersonal peace – peace in day-to-day interactions with others; and

-- structural peace – political and social structures conducive to peace in Canada and internationally.
+- structural peace – political and social structures conducive to peace in the wider community (whether locally or internationally).

 Each of the levels is simultaneously influenced by and influencing the others.
 For instance, more peaceful structures will encourage more peaceful interactions between people.
 More interpersonal peace will help individuals achieve more inner peace.
 Structural peace will be promoted when people understand and value inner and interpersonal peace and use it to recognize, and seek to distance our society from, militarism.

 Our definition of peacebuilding applies equally to any country in the world, whatever its present relationship to violent conflict.
 Because situations around us play such a major role in the decisions we make, peaceful situations and conditions must be continually built.

 CFSC considers the following interconnected elements central to a culture of peacebuilding:

 - Justice – Governing structures must be seen by citizens as legitimate and just.
 This entails a respectable system of norms, regulations, standards, laws, and procedures to deal with conflicts consistently, without bias, marginalization, discrimination, or advantage based on personal or group characteristics or power.
 This includes protection of dissent and fostering of respect for the full human rights, dignity, and participation of all.
 Social institutions must not be founded on principles of punishment, exploitation, unsustainable use of resources, or “might-makes right”.
 As we live in a global and interdependent community, justice clearly includes right relationships with others (other individuals, communities, nations, and species).
 Problems cannot simply be exported elsewhere in the web of relationships if we expect to have lasting peace.
 For us, justice is social, economic, and ecological.